,

 What type of beans are used in frank and beans?

 You can use homemade baked beans like my skillet baked beans or a canned/pre-made baked beans.
+Bush’s baked beans is popular brand of canned baked beans.
+(Their brown sugar baked beans are pretty tasty.)

-Add some hot dogs and game on.
+Add some sliced hot dogs and game on.

 Tips and adaptations for making skillet beanie weenies.